burst-apps-team/burst-wiki/exchanges.md

 Exchanges that will list Burst soon
 -----------------------------------

-Burst will soon be listed (confirmed) on the following exchange :
+Burst should theoretically be listed in the foreseeable future on the following exchange :

 -   <https://www.cryptaldash.com/>: BTC